Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [x] No.

-### You need to ensure that the AzureBackupReport log for the Vault1 Recovery Services vault is stored in the WS11641655 Azure Log Analytics workspace.
-To complete this task, sign in to the Azure portal and modify the Azure resources

-- [ ] BRAK ODPOWIEDZI

 ### You have an Azure subscription that contains the following resources: A virtual network named VNET1 that contains two subnets named Subnet1 and Subnet2.
 A virtual machine named VM1 that has only a private IP address and connects to Subnet1.
 You need to ensure that Remote Desktop connections can be established to VM1 from the internet.
 Which three actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange then in the correct order